Aging health dynamics cross a tipping point near age 75: Discussion

-Our dynamical analysis provides direct evidence that frailty onset occurs at a ``critical'' (sudden) transition in dynamical health states \cite{Fried2021-vh}.
-Prior research has inferred that frailty is characterized by a state of enhanced vulnerability due to insufficient robustness and resilience to mitigate environmental demands \cite{Fried2021-vh, Kim2024-wx}.
-Individuals are classified as frail if their FI exceeds $f>0.2$, with higher values grading more severe cases\cite{Kim2024-wx}.
+Fried \textit{et al} proposed that frailty reflects a loss of homeostatic resilience leading to a critical transition \cite{Fried2021-vh}.
+Our dynamical analysis provides direct quantitative evidence that frailty onset occurs at a ``critical'' (sudden) transition in dynamical health states.
+Prior research has inferred that frailty is characterized by a state of enhanced vulnerability due to insufficient robustness and resilience to mitigate environmental demands, \cite{Fried2021-vh, Kim2024-wx} here it emerges naturally from modelling health trajectories.
+Individuals are classified as frail if their FI exceeds $0.2$ (i.e. $f>0.2$), with higher values grading more severe cases\cite{Kim2024-wx}.
 We directly modelled loss of robustness and resilience and can confirm this leads to a sudden increase in vulnerability, starting at approximately $f\approx 0.2$ (Figures~\ref{fig:dfdt} and S2).
 We observed two dynamical states at the population-level: young and old, consistent with the critical model of frailty emergence \cite{Fried2021-vh}.
-Indeed, FI becomes the dominant driver of health at older ages,\cite{Pridham2023-yj, Pridham2024-in, Farrell2016-xp} which is consistent with a tipping point.
-What's more, we observe the changes are driven by increasing age, consistent with changes to underlying biological mechanisms \cite{Fried2021-vh, Kim2024-wx}.
+Indeed, FI becomes the dominant driver of health at older ages,\cite{Pridham2023, Pridham2024-in, Farrell2016-xp} which is consistent with a tipping point.
 Since not all individuals age at the same rate \cite{Jylhava2017-wc}, we speculate that the critical transition in the nullcline could also vary between individuals.